c6o/docs/content/references/development-profile.md

               component: core
 ```
 > [!NOTE]
-> The namespaceResourceId and resourceQuery sections of the development profile above are note needed.
+> The namespaceResourceId and resourceQuery sections of the development profile above are not not needed.

 ### Appending More